 During hyperparameter tuning, 500 different combinations of hyperparameters are created for each of the 7 model classes discussed in section \ref{section3}.
 The combination that yields the smallest MAE is employed for fitting and generating the forecast in the test data.
 Additionally, for each model class $i$, where $i=1,2,...7$ we select the ten models that yield the best ensemble performance using the following iterative procedure: \begin{itemize} \item Start with the model $\mathcal{M}_1^i$ that achieves the lowest MAE among all 500 candidate models. \item Form pairwise BOA ensembles of $\mathcal{M}_1^i$ with each of the remaining 499 models.
 Select $\mathcal{M}_2^i$, the model that together with $\mathcal{M}_1^i$ produces the lowest MAE. \item Next, form BOA ensembles of the current set $\{\mathcal{M}_1^i, \mathcal{M}_2^i\}$ with each of the remaining 498 models.
 Select $\mathcal{M}_3^i$, the model that yields the lowest MAE when added to the ensemble. \item Continue this forward step selection process until an ensemble of 10 models has been constructed. \end{itemize}

-The resulting model for class $i$ will be denoted Name (BOA).
-For instance, the ensemble form resulting from the \emph{Reduced Linear} architecture will be referred to as \emph{Reduced Linear (BOA)}.
-In addition to these seven class-specific ensembles, we also develop a general ensemble model, referred to as \emph{BOA all}.
+The resulting model for class $i$ will be denoted [Class Name] (BOA).
+For instance, the ensemble resulting from the \textbf{RLin} architecture will be referred to as \textbf{RLin (BOA)}.
+In addition to these seven class-specific ensembles, we also develop a general ensemble model, referred to as \textbf{BOA all}.
 This ensemble is built from the 500 models with the lowest MAE across all model classes.
 The same forward selection strategy is applied to identify the best combination of ten models.

 This forward selection strategy is not guaranteed to be optimal, since, for example, a model that performs badly when selecting $\mathcal{M}_j^i$ may become highly informative when combined with a later selected model $\mathcal{M}_k^i$, outperforming the ensemble that includes $\mathcal{M}_j^i$, for $1 \le j < k \le 10$.
 However, this approach is computationally efficient, as it evaluates only 4456 ensemble combinations, compared to the $\binom{500}{10}$ possible combinations required by an exhaustive search.
 Note that all models, including individual and ensemble variants, are selected based on their performance on the validation dataset.